-"Hello, Mr./Ms. .
-This is

-from I have been accepted into a 4-H inter-cultu ıral exchange program which I'd like to tell you about.
-I will be traveling to a delegate from Wisconsin.
-While there, I will be living with a host family, learning about thy youth program, and sharing information about the U.S. I'm very excited about this character more about another country and to add this experience to my previous knowledge. neir nce abut 4-H. I'm sure this will prove to be a very important part of my 4-H career and velepful in my future.
-I would like to set up an appointment to come to talk with you absome assistance.
-May I arrange a time and location that is convenient for you?"
-2. If the person is not interested, thank him/her for their time and call the next person on your list.
+"Hello, Mr./Ms This is from I have been accepted into a 4-H I inter-cultural exchange program which I'd I like to tell you about.
+I will be traveling to as a delegate from Wisconsin.
+While e there, I will be living with a host family, learni ng about their youth program, and sharing inf formation about the U.S. I'm very excited abo ut this chance to learn more about another co ountry and to add this experience to my previc ous knowledge abut 4-H. I'm sure this will pro ove to be a very important part of my 4-H ca reer and very helpful in my future.
+I would lil ke to set up an appointment to come to talk w vith you about some assistance.
+May I arrange a time and location that is convenient for you?)"

+- 2. If the person is not interested, thank him/her for their time and call the next person on your list.
 Do not be offended if you receive a "no".
-There may be many reasons for it, none which are personal.
-3. Upon arrival for your appointment, be prepared for a casual, precise, and pleas presentation.
-State the facts, the opportunities, the challenge ahead of you, and you requirements with a specific dollar amount that you wish the person or organization contribute.
+There may be many reasons for it, none of which are personal. - 3.
+Upon arrival for your appointment, be prepared for a casual, precise, and pleasant presentation.
+State the facts, the opportunities, the challenge ahead of you, and your requirements with a specific dollar amount that you wish the person or organization to contribute.
 Then ask if it is possible for them to assist you financially.
-Remember these tipes our to Be honest about why you are raising money.
-This is a worthwhile experience that benefit many people other than yourself.
-You do not need to apologize for asking assistance.
-Show enthusiasm but remain polite.
-Accept "no" as an answer when it is given.

-amount and other details of the agreement.
+Remember these tips: - Be honest about why you are raising money.
+This is a worthwhile experience that can benefit many people other than yourself.
+You do not need to apologize for asking for assistance. - Show enthusiasm but remain polite. - Accept "no" as an answer when it is given. - Always thank every person, whether or not they agree to assist you. - 4.
+As soon as you receive an agreement for support, write a thank-you note and mention the amount and other details of the agreement.
 This ensures that everyone understands the commitment and there will be no repercussions from misunderstandings.
-Even in the event that they have decided they are unable to support you at that time, it is important to send a note thanking them for their time.
+Even if they have decided they are unable to support you at that time, it is important to send a note thanking them for their time. - 5.
+Be sure to keep the address so you can send them a postcard from your host country. - 6.
+When you return from your international trip, take a few minutes to personally call each of your donors and offer to do a presentation for them.
+By doing this, you will retain a grateful donor who will receive the next 4-H appeal for support with eagerness and enthusiasm.